giis-uniovi/.github/profile/CONTRIBUTING.md

 # Contributing to giis-uniovi repositories

-Unless stated otherwise, these policies and gidelines are applicable to any contribtuion on any repository located at https://github.com/giis-unovi.
+Unless otherwise stated, these policies and gidelines are applicable to any contribtuion on any repository located at https://github.com/giis-unovi.

 ## General policies and guidelines

 - Pull requests (PR):
   - All contributions from non administrators must be done via a PR against the default branch (`main`)
   - When appropriate, create issues to discuss possible solutions for a change before start coding
-  - Keep the PRs focused on a single change.
+  - Always keep the PRs focused on a single change.
     Use separated pull requests for changes related to functionality, formatting or refactoring
-  - By default, all PRs are squashed before merged and the source branch deleted.
+  - By default, all PRs are squashed before merged and the source branch deleted to keep a linear history.
 Do not reuse feature branches.
-  - If for any reason you need to include more than one commit in a PR, ensure that you have the minimum set of well identified commits and state this clearly in the PR description (Squash commits at your local branch if needed)
+  - If for any reason you need to include more than one commit in a PR, ensure the PR includes a small set of well identified commits (Squash commits at your local branch if needed) and commits are rebased onto the default branch.
+    State this clearly in the PR description
   - If a change takes time to develop, consider using feature flags and split it into incremental PRs.
     Rebase frequently onto the default branch.
   - Although part of the documentation could be in Spanish, new documentation should be written in english, as well as the titles of PRs and commits
 - Coding:
   - Static analysis:
-    - Every build wil run SonarQube at [sonarcloud.io](https://sonarcloud.io/organizations/giis/projects)
+    - Every build will be checked by SonarQube at [sonarcloud.io](https://sonarcloud.io/organizations/giis/projects)
-    - We follow a zero issue strict policy as reported by SonarQube (including smells) and zero compilation warnings
+    - We enforce a zero issue strict policy as reported by SonarQube (including smells) and zero compilation warnings
   - Test coverage:
     - Ensure that new or updated functionality is covered by new or existing tests
     - We do not enforce a minimum percentage of test coverage, but you may be requested to complete your tests before merging into the main branch